Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Related Work

 \subsection{Input Transformation-based Attack Methods}

-Methods based on input transformations apply certain transformation enhancement operations to the input examples, increasing the diversity of examples fed into the model.
-This approach identifies model-discriminative regions common within the image, mitigating the overfitting of adversarial examples to the surrogate model.
+The approach based on input transformation enhances the diversity of input data by applying specific data transformation operations to the inputs.
 The DI \cite{30} method is one representative approach.
-RDI \cite{31} extends the DI approach by resizing the expanded image to its original size.
 TI \cite{32}, SIM \cite{28}, and Admix attack \cite{34} are classical input transformation techniques that enhance diversity.
-Dong et al. \cite{35}proposed a superpixel-guided attention attack method, where perturbations are no longer added at the pixel level, thereby improving the robustness of adversarial examples against defenses based on image processing.
+Dong et al. \cite{35} proposed a superpixel-guided attention attack method, which constrains the perturbation values within each superpixel to be the same, thereby improving the robustness of adversarial examples against defenses based on image processing.
 Long et al. \cite{36} diversified inputs by performing transformations in the frequency domain.
-Wang et al. \cite{37} addressed the limitations of existing input transformation methods (\cite{28,34}) in terms of adaptability and feature fusion effectiveness.
-Unlike previous methodologies, Guo et al. proposed MixCam \cite{38}, which enhances the transferability of adversarial examples from the perspective of shifting the regions that the model focuses on.
+Unlike previous methodologies, Guo et al. proposed MixCam \cite{38}, which enhances adversarial transferability by shifting the regions of model attention.
 Additionally, Wang et al. introduced BSR \cite{39}, improving the consistency of adversarial example attention heatmaps across different models.
-Liu et al. \cite{40} designed a method with dynamically adjusted adaptive step sizes while enhancing input diversity, thereby further boosting the transferability of adversarial examples.
-These methods effectively improve attack transferability by increasing the diversity of inputs.
+Liu et al. \cite{40} proposed a local mixup method to improve the existing mixup method.
+The transformed examples obtained by these methods can be extended the model's attention areas, mitigate the overfitting to the substitute model during the generation of adversarial examples, and thereby improve the success rate of the attack.